Profiles

 This report was published by the User Journal Graph Community Group .
 It is not a W3C Standard nor is it on the W3C Standards Track.
 Please note that under the W3C Community Contributor License Agreement (CLA) there is a limited opt-out and other conditions apply.
 Learn more about W3C Community and Business Groups .

-Goal: define interoperability when not everyone implements everything, and make extensions safe across tools.
+Goal: define interoperability when not everyone implements everything, and make optional modules plus opaque extensions safe across tools.

 1. Normatives to evaluate